nilseuropa/ros2_graph/README.md

   can compare relationships.
 - **Hover hints** – Move the mouse over nodes or edges to preview connections; the status banner summarises the focused element.
-- **Context menu** – Right-click nodes or topics for actions (Info, Stats, Services, Parameters).
+- **Context menu** – Right-click nodes or topics for actions (Info, Stats, Echo, Services, Parameters).
 The menu anchors to your pointer.

 ### Node & Topic Overlays